BB1464/workshop-introduction-to-R/README.md

 R and R Studio can be installed through this link [**here**](https://posit.co/download/rstudio-desktop/)

+# To Download the Workshop Materials
+install.packages("devtools")

+library(usethis) # This line loads the usethis package into R memory

+use_course("https://github.com/BB1464/workshop-introduction-to-R.git") # this line will pull all the source code from my github repo into your system.

 # Day 1

 | Date       | Time                | Activities                                 |